Rules of thumb, tips, advice and ideas for providers and administrators involved in study abroad

 • Link / coordinate paperwork and emergency response

-• Appropriate training for staff (TMFR / technical skills, etc.)
+• Appropriate training for staff (WFR / technical skills, etc.)

-• Screen participants once the arrive (intake interview)
+• Screen participants once they arrive (intake interview) to make sure you have accurate information

 • Document appropriately